 Because locating boundary points on the 3D mesh is complicated, it is advantageous to use the faces defined during the mesh generation as much as possible.
 This can be done by using the array FACE_FOR_BNODE which contains a face number for each boundary node.
 When a boundary node belongs to several faces, the face with the highest priority is used.
-The priorities for the external faces is defined by the keyword PRIORITY FOR EXTERNAL FACES, see section 2.4.
-This allows the user to impose face-constant boundary conditions very quickly.
-For instance, for a cube, one could use the following code to impose an impermeable boundary on 4 faces and an imposed head on two faces:
+This allows the user to impose face-wise boundary conditions very quickly.
+For instance, for a cube, one could use the following code to impose a impermeable boundary on 4 faces and an imposed head on two faces:

 '''

 !
 Variable for the loops

-integer :: iptfr
+INTEGER :: IPTFR

 !
 Put the whole boundary to no flux

 !
 (LIHBOR = Neumann and QBOR = 0.)

-do iptfr = 1,nptfr
+DO IPTFR = 1, NPTFR

-lihbor(iptfr) = kneu
+LIHBOR(IPTFR) = KNEU

-qbor(iptfr) = 0.d0
+QBOR(IPTFR) = 0.D0

-enddo
+ENDDO

 !
 Set faces 5 and 6 to imposed head

 !
 LIHBOR = Dirichlet and HBOR = imposed values

-do iptfr = 1,nptfr
+DO IPTFR = 1, NPTFR

-if (
+IF (

-(face_for_bnode(iptfr).eq.5) ) then
+(FACE_FOR_BNODE(IPTFR).EQ.5) ) THEN

-lihbor(iptfr) = kdir
+LIHBOR(IPTFR) = KDIR

-hbor(iptfr) = imposed_head_face_5
+HBOR(IPTFR) = imposed_head_face_5

-else if ( (face_for_bnode(iptfr).eq.6) ) then
+ELSE IF ( (FACE_FOR_BNODE(IPTFR).EQ.6) ) THEN

-lihbor(iptfr) = kdir
+LIHBOR(IPTFR) = KDIR

-hbor(iptfr) = imposed_head_face_6
+HBOR(IPTFR) = imposed_head_face_6

-endif
+ENDIF

-enddo
+ENDDO

 '''

 This example shows that if particular care is given to the boundary faces numbering during the mesh generation, the information can be used very easily when parameterising ESTEL-3D.
-More complex boundary conditions could be defined using for instance the spatial coordinates to select a set of nodes.